satyamsangeet/Amyloid_Clearance_3C/README.md

-# Two Compartment Model for Brain Clearance
+# Three Compartment Model for Brain Clearance

 This repository contains code for simulating a three-compartment model for brain clearance.
 In this model